Tank Dell

 Injury Status

 Recovering from dislocated knee with tears to ACL, MCL, and LCL (injured Dec 2024 vs. KC).
 Underwent two surgeries.
-As of April 2026, making steady progress but timeline for return still uncertain.
-Now stretching and working out during voluntary workouts; GM Nick Caserio said return is "day-to-day" with better clarity expected through spring workouts and OTAs.
-Expected to participate in 2026 season at some point, but exact date of clearance remains open-ended (per Texans provide slight update on WR Tank Dell during voluntary workouts).
+As of June 2026, Dell reports he's "in zero pain" and will be ready for training camp, a major milestone in his comeback.
+He's participating in positional drills during OTA sessions (non-contact work), marking major progress from prior months of stretching and conditioning.
+GM Nick Caserio said return is "day-to-day" with better clarity expected through spring workouts and OTAs.
+Expected to participate in 2026 season at some point, but exact date of clearance remains open-ended (per Houston Texans star takes massive step in recovery from gruesome injury and Texans WR Tank Dell is 'almost there' in return from 2024 injury).

 Recent News